ChewChat/chew.chat/info/rules.md

 3) Advertising other irc networks are prohibited.
 Anywhere.

 4) Spamming (or pinging) any network staff for any reason is strictly prohibited unless they specifically allow it in a channel.

+5) If your usermode includes +B you will be kicked!
+Do not pretend to be a bot!